gorkthe134th/CaseppCompiler/README.md

 if factorial(x)/factorial(y)/factorial(x-y) < 10
 	print 70;
 ```
-When a function appears many times, even if the parameters are the same or there are no parameters, the whole function will be executed each time the expression is evaluated.<br>
+When a function appears many times, even if the parameters are the same or there are no parameters, the whole function will be executed every time.<br>
 If a function takes out or inout parameters, the appropriate keyword must be used before the variable id.<br>
 The "in" keyword can also be used when specifying an "in" parameter, but it is not required.<br>
 <br>